V4Fire/Client/src/components/base/b-list/README.md

 #### [multiple = `false`]

-If true, the component supports a feature of multiple active items.
+If true, the component supports the multiple active items feature.

 #### [cancelable]

-If true, the active item can be unset by using another click to it.
+If set to true, the active item can be canceled by clicking it again.
-By default, if the component is switched to the `multiple` mode, this value is set to `true`, otherwise to `false`.
+By default, if the component is switched to the `multiple` mode, this value is set to `true`, otherwise it is set to `false`.

 #### [attrsProp]

-Initial additional attributes are provided to an "internal" (native) list tag.
+Additional attributes that are provided to the native list tag.

 ### Fields

 #### items

-List of component items.
+A list of the component items.

 ### Getters